MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-streaming-unit-consumption.md

 The following factors influence the memory used (part of streaming units metric) by Stream Analytics jobs:

 ## Windowed aggregates
-The memory consumed for a windowed aggregate is not always directly proportional to the window size.
+The memory consumed (state size) for a windowed aggregate is not always directly proportional to the window size.
 Instead, the memory consumed is proportional to the cardinality of the data, or the number of groups in each time window.

-The state size of a windowed aggregate is proportional to the number of groups (cardinality) in the group by operator.

 For example, in the following query, the number associated with `clusterid` is the cardinality of the query.